Signs of a Healthy and Unhealthy Baby in the Womb

 7. Extreme Back Pain

 Experiencing back pain is common during pregnancy as the growing baby puts a lot of strain on the spine and lower back.
 This feeling worsens when you’re expecting multiples.
 Well, look out for back pain which becomes severe as opposed to a dull ache in the back.
-Also, if it starts from the front of your body and make its way to the back, it’s not a good sign.
+Also, if it starts from the front of your body and makes its way to the back, it’s not a good sign.
 You should visit your doctor immediately.

 8. Vaginal Discharge During Pregnancy